rajuljha/ByteClub_AMUHACKS4.0/README.md

 ---
 > [!Note] Please wait a few seconds at first for the frontend, when it make the first call to render, it takes some time to spin up a sleeping instance.

 For a live demo, please see [https://quizlyio.netlify.app](https://quizzlyio.netlify.app/)

-The Backend API is hosted on https://quizzly-backend.onrender.com
+The Backend API is public and hosted on https://quizzly-backend.onrender.com/docs

 > [!IMPORTANT]
 > [Render](https://render.com) — the cloud service we use for deployment — spins down a free web service that goes 15 minutes without receiving inbound traffic, and spins it back up whenever a request is received.
 It causes a noticeable delay for the first few requests until the service is back up and running, and the browser page may hang in the meantime.
 Kindly give it a couple of minutes.